TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

-  relatively straightforward interpretation: the intercept coefficient corresponds to the mean value of the response when the predictor is zero, and the slope coefficient corresponds to the ratio of the expected size of the change for any given change in the predictor.
+  relatively straightforward interpretation: the intercept coefficient corresponds to the mean value of the response when the predictor is zero, and the slope coefficient corresponds to the ratio of the expected size of the change in the response after a change in the predictor.
 The simplicity of the model makes it easy imagine a consistent process tying together the response and predictor variables.
 This facilitates development and testing of theories underlying the association between response and predictor.
 In addition, the model assumptions about the error term justify our use of parametric distributions to conduct hypothesis tests and estimate intervals.
-The trade-offs of using a linear model include the relative difficulty (or inability) in discovering the right set of transformations to achieve both a linear relationship between response and predictors as well as normally distributed homoskedastic residuals.
-In addition, the fitting process, because it involves minimization of a sum-of-squared residuals penalty, is very sensitive to outliers.
+The trade-offs of using a linear model include the relative difficulty (or inability) in discovering the right set of transformations to achieve both a linear relationship between response and predictors, while also maintaining normally distributed homoskedastic residuals.
+In addition, the fitting process, because it involves minimization of a sum-of-squared residuals penalty, is relatively sensitive to the presence of outliers.

-In some circumstances, the interpretability of the linear model is not nearly as important as accurately estimating the shape of the linear relationship of the mean of the response variable with the predictors.
+In some circumstances, the interpretability of the linear model is not nearly as important as accurately estimating the shape of the relationship of the mean of the response variable with the predictors.
 For instance, we sometimes want to calibrate some measurements, for instance removing baseline drift from a mass spectrum, or translating optical density measurements into chemical concentration based on a calibration curve.
-In these cases, understanding the underlying causal relationships may be interesting, but not necessary for correcting the baseline drift or translating optical measurements into estimates of chemical concentration.
+In these cases, understanding the underlying causal processes underlying the observed relationships among variables may be interesting, but not necessary for correcting the baseline drift or translating optical measurements into estimates of chemical concentration.

-In these case, one commonly employed alternative to traditional linear modeling is local linear regression.
+When interpretability is a secondary concern, one commonly employed alternative to traditional linear modeling is local linear regression.
 One popular alrogithm is implemented by the R `loess()` function.
 This algorithm takes a training-set of observations on both the response and predictor variables.
-At each predictor value `x.i`, a line is fit using the data near that predictor value, weighting the influence of each data point by a function of its distance from `x.i` which decreases very rapidly as that distance rises.
-The fitting can be done using either minimization of the (weighted) sum-of-squared residuals penalty or using a penalty function that is similar to the sum-of-squared penalty for small residuals, but tapers off for larger residuals, reducing the influence of outliers.
+At each predictor value `x.i`, a line is fit using the data near that predictor value, weighting the influence of surrounding observations by a function of their `x` distance from `x.i`.
+The default weighting function decreases an observation's weight rapidly as the `x` distance from the observation to `x.i` rises.
+Model fitting can be done using either by minimization of the (weighted) sum-of-squared residuals penalty, or by using a 'robust' (to outliers) penalty function that is similar to the sum-of-squared penalty for small residuals, but tapers off for larger residuals, thereby reducing the influence of outliers.

 The advantage of using the `loess()` function over `lm()` is that it is relatively easy to get a good fit to the data without variable transformation.
 There is a parameter called `span` that may need to be optimized in order to achieve the desired level of smoothness in the prediction curve.
-The main disadvantages of using the `loess()` function are that it is nearly impossible to interpret: the coefficients do not have readily interpretable meanings.
+In addition, the `degree` parameter specifies the order of the locally fitted polynomial.
+The default is `2`, which is a curve.
+Specifying `1` will still result in a flexible fit, but the flexibility will tend to be less.
+The main disadvantages of using the `loess()` function are that it is nearly impossible to interpret: the coefficients do not have very intuitive meanings.
 In addition, there are no p-values or intervals being returned, so we have to rely on methods like use of hold-out test-set if we want to get an estimate of performance.

-We will demonstrate the use of the `loess()` function with a dataset on weightloss over time.
-We begin by splitting our sample into a test-set and training-set:
+We will demonstrate the use of the `loess()` function with a dataset on weight-loss over time of obesity patients at a weight-loss clinic.
+We begin by splitting our sample into a test-set and
+  training-set:

 ```
 rm(list=ls())